GIBSON '57 vs '58 Les Paul: What's the Difference?

 Are you a fan of classic Gibson Les Pauls?
 If so, you’ll already know that models from the late 1950s are the most cherished and sought-after of them all.
 Original examples from this era are probably the most valuable non-artist-associated electric guitars in the world.

 Because of their scarcity and value, most guitarists won’t even get to see one of these old vintage Les Pauls, far less be in a position to own one!
-This is something that Gibson understands, and it’s why their artisans at Gibson Custom now offer a range of unbelievable replicas.
+This is something that Gibson understands, and it’s why their artisans at Gibson Custom Shop now offer a range of unbelievable reissues.
 These top of the range guitars are absolutely the best of the best: the closest that any of us can get to those ‘Holy Grail’ Les Pauls from the 50s.

-I’m going to talk you through the major differences between historic Les Pauls from 1957 and 1958 today, just to keep you briefed on the details.
+I’m going to talk you through the major differences between historic Gibson Les Pauls from 1957 and 1958 today, just to keep you briefed on the details.
 Care to join me?

 Contents

-Fifties Les Pauls
+50s Gibson Les Pauls

 • The most famous Les Pauls are from the 50s